Turning Any Writer Into an SEO Content Writer

 And DoNotPay has a lot of backlinks.

-But the page about UCSD parking tickets has 0.
+But the page about UCSD parking tickets has zero.

-And in less than 30 days, aside from Reddit, the only pages ranking above it are from official pages on uscd.edu.
+In less than 30 days, aside from Reddit, the only pages ranking above it are official pages on uscd.edu.

 We’re definitely going to beat Reddit.

 And maybe we will outrank some of the UCSD pages.

 Maybe we won’t get to a top 3 position.

 But we’re creating pages for over 100 cities across the US, so it doesn’t matter.